About the Institute for Multi-Sensory Education

 Orton-Gillingham helps teach reading more effectively.

-Orton-Gillingham allows children to break down how and why letters and words sound the way they do.
+IMSE's Orton-Gillingham program educates teachers on how to explicity and effectively teach reading to beginning readers.
 Using multiple senses, children can better understand the rules of the English language.
 This is effective in the classroom because it allows educators to teach children in the way that each individual child learns best.

 Multi-sensory education belongs in the classroom.